 - A discretionary approach to parking infringements, with a focus on protecting public health and safety;

-- A free parking permit system for on-street parking to support essential workers and local businesses in the Liverpool city centre that continue to trade (excluding Westfield Liverpool).
-Subject to availability, essential services workers and businesses who wish to secure a parking space or permit for themselves or their employees should contact Council on 1300 36 2170;
+- A free parking permit system (valid until 31 July 2020) for on-street parking to support essential workers and local businesses in the Liverpool city centre that continue to trade (excluding Westfield Liverpool);

-- An option for developers to defer up to 50 per cent of Section 7.11 payments for all applications received or approved until December 2020.
+- An option for developers to defer up to 50 per cent of Section 7.11 payments for all applications received or approved until December 2020; and

 Jobs creation, business model and skills development initiatives include: